 Peoples Coffee Café

-Another of the old guards of the Wellington speciality coffee scene, Peoples Coffee have been roasting since 2004 and have long been leaders in the ethical and sustainability world.
+Another of the old guards of the Wellington specialty coffee scene, Peoples Coffee have been roasting since 2004 and have long been leaders in the ethical and sustainability world.
 I didn't have a coffee in their small, cosy Newtown café as it was the end of the day and I'd already had my fill for the day, but I did buy some beans.
 I also got to try their coffee at Goldmine the following morning and really liked the Ethiopian filter coffee I had — so much so that I'll happily forgive the absent apostrophe in their name!

 Peoples Coffee Café is located at 12 Constable Street, Newtown, Wellington.
 Website.
 Instagram.